 This AI-generated translation may not be completely accurate.

 On March 18, 2021, a landslide occurred in Tbilisi on the road connecting Vashlijvari and Nutsubidze — large and deep cracks appeared on the slope.
 The director of the Institute of Earth Sciences and the National Seismic Monitoring Center, geologist Tea Godoladze, said that a mass of soil weighing half a million cubic meters had shifted.
-Since 2019, Tbilisi City Hall had been constructing a new road on this area, connecting Lisi Lake to Gelovani Avenue.
+Since 2019, Tbilisi City Hall has been constructing a new road in this area, connecting Lisi Lake to Gelovani Avenue.

 On March 28, residents held a protest.
 “The ground is slipping beneath our feet,” “Don’t build, it’s a dangerous zone,” read the banners held by the protesters.
 They demanded: